krAtOsnana/BloodLink/README.md

 - **Settings**: Allows donors to manage their preferences (pseudo-component).
 - **Schedule Donation**: Enables donors to plan upcoming donations (pseudo-component).

-### 3. **Recipient Listing**
+### 3. **Recipient registration**
+- **User-Friendly Form**: Allows recipient to sign up by providing key details like name, email, phoneNumber, address, postalcode, dropBox to upload transfusion request document
+- **Location Integration**: Includes a "Use My Current Location" feature to autofill the address field for convenience.
+-
+### 4. **Recipient Dashboard**
+The dashboard is divided into several sections:
+- **Dashboard**: Displays an overview of the recipient's information and activity.
-- Displays recipient requests with filters for attributes like:
+- **Donor's list**: Lists donor's requests with key attributes like the "Blood group" and "notify button" .
-  - Date of Need
-  - Whether the request is personal or for a family member/friend
+- **Request status**: Displays a record of past request status (currently a pseudo-component).
-- Enables donors to notify recipients via WhatsApp.
+- **Settings**: Allows donors to manage their preferences (pseudo-component).

 ### 4. **Notification System**
 - **Twilio Integration**: Donors can send WhatsApp notifications to recipients directly from the app (development environment only).